 There are many elements that make a good business plan.
 It often takes time, patience and many revisions before you get it right.
 Unfortunately when rushing to get your funding in place and launch your business, your plan can get neglected.
-Below we have highlighted a few of the very common mistakes made when writing a business plan:
+Below we have highlighted a few of the very common business plan mistakes:

 1. Unrealistic Financial Projections

 Most Canadians are familiar with the businesses on CBC’s Dragons’ Den who grossly overestimate the value of their company and are chastised and shot down by the dragons.
+It’s one of the most common business plan mistakes.
 Lenders and investors expect to be shown a realistic picture of where your business is now and where it hopes to be, therefore if the plan is overly optimistic with no explanation of the projections, it will ring warning bells and cause the plan to be rejected.

 2. Not Defining the Target Audience